 Then the management changed and I was given a-zero hour contract.
 I really wanted to develop but I wasn’t supported.
 They changed my role from care assistant to laundry worker.
 I wasn’t happy.

 I started to apply for other jobs and had some interviews, and then my Mum saw the job for Mencap.
-I completed the application form with me and I was successful in going for an open day.
+I completed the application form An application form is a form you have to fill in to try to get something. with me and I was successful in going for an open day.
 I felt really happy when I got the job.
 Mencap has changed my life and I feel really settled.

 My job with the quality team is teaching me new skills, such as talking to people and writing reports on what life is like for them.
 I am still building my skills on being independent and recently stayed in a hotel on my own.